lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 1. There is no way to know if operation in #1 _happened before_ #2.
 It is assumed that LOCAL and REMOTE operations happen concurrently.
 2. Ordering of the operations is implicit in the test cases.
 (Testcase #1 is processed before testcase #2.)
 Operations are processed in the order in which they are seen.
 This imposes a partial order on the set of events occurring in the system.

 Now that expectations are set, we implement a simplified Operational Transformation Editor.
+The first part of the implementation deals with setting up data structures.
+We have two main operations: `INSERT` and `DELETE`.
+These operations can be done either locally or could be sent as part of a synchronization message from a remote user.
+Operations are tagged `LOCAL` if they are performed at on the "local" machine and tagged `REMOTE` if they are sent from a remote user.
+The operation is described by the struct `Op` which defines the structure of the operations which the editor (`OTEditor`) can process.
+The editor `OTEditor` itself has two fields: `Data`, which stores application data and `Ops`, which keeps a record of operations that have been processed by the `OTEditor`. `OTEditor.Ops` imposes a partial order on the operations.

 ```go
 type Operation string